tm4gic/tm4gic/README.md

 <br />

 My name is Tony Bai and I am a Data Scientist with a background in finance 🏦.
 I am currently based in NYC and was previously an Underwriter for large corporate companies (mainly focused in Retail and Industrials).
-As a former NCAA basketball athelte 🏀 I look to bring tenacity and teamwork to my next work destination.
+As a former NCAA basketball athlete 🏀 I look to bring tenacity and teamwork to my next work destination.

 Some of my technical skills include: